 An economic analysis of the relationship between risk and benefit would proceed on the standard assumption of a trade-off between risk and return.
 Such an analysis would thus generally predict a positive correlation between risk and benefit – as the risks of an activity or technology increases, its benefits must also increase if that activity or technology is to be accepted by society.
 In people’s minds, however, this does not appear to be the case.
 Fischhoff et al. (1978) was an early attempt to study the relationship between risk and benefit as perceived by people, as opposed to observed in the world, and demonstrated a negative relationship between perceived risk and perceived benefit.

 We aimed to build on the work by Fischhoff et al. (1978) with several goals.
-Our first goal was to conduct an independent replication of the negative correlation between perceived risk and perceived benefit using a simplified and scalable psychometric paradigm.
+Our first goal was to conduct an independent replication of the study using a simplified and scalable psychometric paradigm.
 Our second goal was to extend the application of the psychometric paradigm to examine the risk/benefit relationship for a limited set of Covid-19 pandemic-related activities and technologies.

 We begin by introducing the literature on psychometric risk and benefit assessment, their negative correlation, and the chosen article for replication - Fischhoff et al. (1978).
 We then discuss our motivation for the current study, provide an overview of the findings from the original study, and finally present our adjustments and extensions to the original’s design.
+Due to the number of deviations from Fischhoff et al. (1978) we categorized this study as falling between a close and far (i.e., conceptual) replication according to the criteria set forth in LeBel et al., (2018).

 The relationship between risk and benefit